EmissarySocial/emissary/FEDERATION.md

 ## WebFinger

 Emissary supports but does not require [WebFinger protocol](https://webfinger.net).
-Every Emissary instance includes a WebFinger server that provides the publicly-available metadata about the people on that server.
+Every Emissary instance includes a **WebFinger server** that provides the publicly-available metadata about the people on that server, and is a **WebFinger client** that can use WebFinger to look up metadata from remote servers.

 ## RSS and Extensions